ismaelpamplona/leet-code-rust-ws/l0012_binary_trees/README.md

   - `B` a **child** of node `A`.
 - If a node has no children, it is called a **leaf** node (both children are null).
 The leaf nodes are the leaves of the tree.
 - The **depth** of a node is how far it is from the root node.
 The root has a depth of $0$.
 Every child has a depth of `parentsDepth + 1`.
-- `Subtree` of a tree is a node and all its descendants
+- **Subtree** of a tree is a node and all its descendants
+- A **"complete" binary tree** is one where every level (except possibly the last) is full, and all the nodes in the last level are as left as possible.

 ## What is a binary tree?